 Bluffton wants to ban distracted driving.
 And it’s way more than just cellphone use

-A formal request to amend the South Carolina Code of Laws to include a ban on all forms of distracted driving — including eating, talking to other passengers, applying makeup and adjusting the radio — will be sent to the state legislature, the Bluffton Town Council said Tuesday night.
+A formal request to amend the South Carolina Code of Laws to include a ban on all forms of distracted driving — including eating, talking to other passengers, applying makeup and adjusting the radio — will be sent to the state legislature, the Bluffton Town Council decided this week.

-The resolution, approved unanimously by members of town council, encourages members of the state General Assembly to add a definition and prohibition of distracted driving to the Uniform Act Regulating Traffic on Highways.
+The resolution, which the council approved unanimously Tuesday night, encourages members of the state General Assembly to add a definition and prohibition of distracted driving to the Uniform Act Regulating Traffic on Highways.
 South Carolina banned texting while driving in 2014, with violators issued a $25 fine.

 The National Highway Traffic Safety Administration defines distracted driving as “any activity that diverts attention from driving.”
 According to a 2019 study by the administration, 3,166 people were killed by distracted driving in 2017.

-This isn’t the first time state officials have discussed bans on distracted driving.
+This isn’t the first time state officials have discussed broadening the definition of distracted driving.
 In 2018, S.C. legislators introduced a bill to prohibit drivers from handling any type of electronic device — including making phone calls — on the road.
 The bill would also have increased the fine for violators from $25 to $200.
 However, that bill did not pass, and there are no laws in S.C. that prohibit distracted driving beyond texting.

+Last summer, Georgia passed a hands-free law that banned texting, calling, navigating — any use of a cellphone, tablet or laptop while driving.
+Since the law took effect in July 2018, the Georgia State Patrol said the state has issued over 24,000 citations.

-The resolution approved by town council Tuesday night was just a recommendation.
-Due to state uniformity laws, local jurisdictions can’t adopt changes to the code of laws; only the General Assembly amends state laws.
+The resolution approved by Bluffton’s council Tuesday night was just a recommendation.
+Due to state uniformity laws, local jurisdictions can’t adopt changes to the code of laws; only the General Assembly has that power.

 Comments